Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Gen X Rewind

 This is peak “movie soundtrack hit becomes its own personality” territory.
-You didn’t need to care about Young Guns II to know this song.
+You did not need to care about Young Guns II to know this song.
 It was already out there doing laps on radio, giving every car ride an unnecessary sense of personal destiny.

-One of the last giant pre-grunge rock-pop crossover smashes—and a clean reminder that 1990 still belonged partly to the world of big hooks, bigger choruses, and zero interest in subtlety.
+Legacy One of the last giant pre-grunge rock-pop crossover smashes — and a clean reminder that 1990 still belonged partly to the world of big hooks, bigger choruses, and zero interest in subtlety.

 #9 — “Cradle of Love” — Billy Idol